symfony/symfony-docs/cookbook/symfony1.rst

 ------------

-In a symfony1 project, it is common to have several applications: one for the frontend and one for the backend for instance.
+In a symfony1 project, it is common to have several applications: one for the front-end and one for the back-end for instance.

 In a Symfony2 project, you only need to create one application (a blog application, an intranet application, ...).
 Most of the time, if you want to create a second application, you might instead create another project and share some bundles between them.

-And if you need to separate the frontend and the backend features of some bundles, you can create sub-namespaces for controllers, sub-directories for templates, different semantic configurations, separate routing configurations, and so on.
+And if you need to separate the front-end and the back-end features of some bundles, you can create sub-namespaces for controllers, sub-directories for templates, different semantic configurations, separate routing configurations, and so on.